jakobhaervig/openfoam-lumi-hpc-installation/README.md

 # Installing OpenFOAM on the LUMI supercomputer using EasyBuild
 This guide explains how to compile OpenFOAM using EasyBuild on the [LUMI supercomputer](https://lumi-supercomputer.eu).
 It is explained how to install both the Foundation and ESI version of OpenFOAM, i.e., OpenFOAM-9 and OpenFOAM v2106, respectively.
-Current (August 2022) LUMI toolchains are 21.12 and 22.06 (expected to be superseeded by 22.08).
-With EasyBuild, OpenFOAM v9 is available with the 21.12 toolchain while OpenFOAM v2106 is available with the 22.06 toolchain.
+Should you need any other versions you may use one of the existing EasyBuild files and modify as needed.
+The people at LUMI keep a [GitHub repo](https://github.com/Lumi-supercomputer/LUMI-EasyBuild-contrib/tree/main/easybuild/easyconfigs/o/OpenFOAM) with the files, which serve as excellent starting points.

 Throughout this guide, ```<project_id>``` refers to your project ID allocated to you by LUMI (commonly includes "project_").
 In my case the ```<project_id>``` is "project_465000092".
 Go ahead and export your own project id:
 ```shell